ministryofjustice/hmpps-connect-dps-components/readme/publishing.md

     * Enter a more detailed description of the release
     * Click `Publish release`

-CircleCI is configured to trigger on the tagged release and publish to NPM.
+Github Actions pipeline will trigger on the tagged release and publish to NPM.